Configuring Replication Package

 Selecting Replication Options

 • Create Tables.
 If you select this checkbox, system will try to create source tables in the target database.
-If the Incremental Updates checkbox is selected, Skyvia will try to create source tables in the target database only for the first package execution (full replication).
+If the Incremental Updates checkbox is selected, Skyvia will try to create source tables in the target database only for the first replication execution (full replication).
 You can find more information below.

 If the table with the same name already exists in a database, Skyvia will check the structure of that table.
 If it has the same structure, Skyvia will upsert data from replication object to the selected table.
 If the table has different structure, you will receive an error.
 However, if you select Drop Tables checkbox, that table will be deleted and new table with the same name and corresponding structure will be created.

 • Drop Tables.
 If you select this checkbox, Skyvia will try to drop source tables in the target database before creating them.
-If the Incremental Updates checkbox is selected, Skyvia will try to drop source tables in the target database only for the first package execution (full replication).
+If the Incremental Updates checkbox is selected, Skyvia will try to drop source tables in the target database only for the first execution (full replication).
 This checkbox is enabled only if the Create Tables checkbox is selected.
 You can find more information below.

 • Create Foreign Keys.
 If you select this checkbox, system will create the foreign keys in the target database according to relations between the replicated objects in the source CRM.
 This checkbox is enabled only if the Create Tables checkbox is selected.
 Note that Skyvia does not create foreign keys for many-to-many relations.